kasperbaago/AndroidJSONHandler/README.md

     Error message is <b>default</b> set to be shown!
 If an error accurs, the callback will not be called and an error message will be shown to the user.<br/>
     The text of this error message can be set using <i>.setErrMsg(tittle, message)</i>.<br/>
     If you do not want the error message to appear, and the callback to be called even if an error happens, use the <i>.showErrMsg(false)</i> to disable the error message.
-    The callback will then be called with the last parameter set to true, if an error has accured.
+    The callback will then be called with the last parameter set to true, if an error has occurred.
   </li>
   <li>
     Use the method <i>.makeRequest(String url, List<nameValuePairs> parameters, String method, String callback)</i>. <br/>